williamjingjiefeng/AutoConverter/README.md

 •	Maintain difficulty level of the code – there are still tons of generic type parameters happening.

-•	You can use this library for copying as well if you make From type as To type
+•	You can use this library for copying as well if you make From type same as To type when defining EntityMappingDefinition.

 Use Cases: